Second Syrian Republic: Early years

 On 29 March 1949, Syria's national government was overthrown by a military coup d'état led by Hussni al-Zaim.
 The cause of this coup was the shame that the Syrian Army experienced following the Arab-Israeli War.
-An example of this shame can be seen in what we will call the Samneh Scandal of 1948.
+An example of this shame can be seen in what is called the Samneh Scandal of 1948.
 According to Patrick Seale, "President Shukri al-Quwatli and his new Prime Minister set off on a tour of front-line positions and supply points.
 The story has it that the two politicians noticed a pungent smell coming from a field kitchen.
 On making inquiries they were told that it came from burning cooking fat.
 Quwatli demanded that a new tin be opened and an egg cooked before him.
 The fat once more gave off a nauseating smell: the President tasted it and pronounced it of inferior quality.
 Samples were sent for testing and revealed that the fat was made from bone waste".
 Afterwards, Quwatli ordered the arrest of colonel for profiteering.
 Following this incident, officers became enraged when the common folk held their noses at them, a reference to the smell of the cooking fat.
 On 14 August 1949, Zaim was overthrown by his colleague Sami al-Hinnawi.
 A few months later, in December 1949, Hinnawi was overthrown by Colonel Adib al-Shishakli.
 The latter undermined civilian rule and led to Shishakli's complete seizure of power in 1951.
 Shishakli continued to rule the country until 1954, when growing public opposition forced him to resign and leave the country.
 The national government was restored, but again to face instability, this time coming from abroad.
 After the overthrow of President Shishakli in the February 1954 coup, continued political maneuvering supported by competing factions in the military eventually brought Arab nationalist and socialist elements to power.

 During the Suez Crisis of 1956, after the invasion of the Sinai Peninsula by Israeli troops, and the intervention of British and French troops, martial law was declared in Syria.
 Later Syrian and Iraqi troops were brought into Jordan to prevent a possible Israeli invasion.
 The November 1956 attacks on Iraqi pipelines were in retaliation for Iraq's acceptance into the Baghdad Pact.
 In early 1957, Iraq advised Egypt and Syria against a conceivable takeover of Jordan.

 In November 1956, Syria signed a pact with the Soviet Union, providing a foothold for Communist influence within the government in exchange for planes, tanks, and other military equipment being sent to Syria.
 This increase in the strength of Syrian military technology worried Turkey, as it seemed feasible that Syria might attempt to retake Iskenderon, a formerly Syrian city now in Turkey.
 On the other hand, Syria and the USSR accused Turkey of massing its troops at the Syrian border.
 During this standoff, Communists gained more control over the Syrian government and military.
 Only heated debates in the United Nations (of which Syria was an original member) lessened the threat of war.